chrissolanilla/CSolanillaBio/_posts/2018-09-12-css-specificity.md

 Two class selectors and one element selector.
 That gives us: <strong>(0, 2, 1)</strong>

 So, as you can see, the id on the first selector overrides the second.
 That’s because, as we established, ids ALWAYS override classes.
-If there’s one nugget I’d like for you to take away from this post, it’s that using id selectors in your css usually leads to complications down the line.
+If there’s one nugget I’d like for you to take away from this post, it’s that using id selectors in your CSS usually leads to complications down the line.
 If you stick with classes instead, things will go a lot smoother.

 ## !important, and why you shouldn’t use it

 <hr class="gold">

 Now that we understand how CSS Specificity and the Cascade Order work, let's throw a wrench into the situation with the !important rule.
-You can add <code>!important</code> onto the end of any css rule to give it special precedence.
+You can add <code>!important</code> onto the end of any CSS rule to give it special precedence.
 Any rule with <code>!important</code> added will override all other conflicting rules.
 Let's take a look:

 <div class="code-sample">
 <span class="code-sample-title">quotes.html</span>